usc-mrel/midfield_hexagonal_sampling/README.md

 This repository contains the code and datasets for **"Acceleration of SEMAC at 0.55T using hexagonal sampling"**, by Bahadir Alp Barlas, Kubra Keskin, Bochao Li, Brian A. Hargreaves, and Krishna S. Nayak.

-Bahadir Alp Barlas, University of Southern California, April 2025.
+Bahadir Alp Barlas, University of Southern California, May 2025.

 ## ISMRMRD datasets
 Human and phantom datasets can be found on Zenodo: